gugafromMARS/TheSims/README.md

 # THE SIMS

-Welcome to my sims, this idea is from a exercise in MINDERA MINDSWAP BACKEND BOOTCAMP!!
+Welcome to my sims, this idea is from an exercise in MINDERA MINDSWAP BACKEND BOOTCAMP!!

 gugafromMARS